 Types defined in the XSD as anyType are generated as a structure which stores attributes and textual content.
 In C, which uses the OSXSDAnyType struct, the textual content is represented by an OSXMLSTRING, and the attributes are stored in an OSRTDList of OSAnyAttr.
-C++ uses the OSXSDAnyTypeClass, which stores the textual content in an OSXMLSTRING, and the attributes in an OSXMLSTRING, and the attributes in an OSRTODjListClass of OSAnyAttrClass.
+C++ uses the OSXSDAnyTypeClass, which stores the textual content in an OSXMLSTRING, and the attributes in an OSRTObjListClass of OSAnyAttrClass.